Update: Nintendo have shared more details about the discontinuation of the Nintendo eShop on Wii U and Nintendo 3DS.

 - Purchase any content

 If you still have funds on your Nintendo Network ID wallet by the time the Nintendo eShop is discontinued on Nintendo 3DS and Wii U, make sure to link your ID to a Nintendo Account.
-This will allow you to merge your balance, and then use it to make purchases on Nintendo Switch.
+This will allow you to merge your remaining balance, and then use it to make purchases on Nintendo Switch.
 Also, Nintendo eShop pre-paid cards with Nintendo 3DS / Wii U branding can still be used to add funds on Nintendo Switch even after the Nintendo eShop has been discontinued on those platforms.

 - all Nintendo eShop features on Nintendo Switch